 This means that the overall length of the CGS102A is about 12% smaller compared to a full size guitar.

-In short, this “half size” guitar is not necessarily a half of a full size, but rather a smaller version than normal.
+Note that although it’s labeled as a “half size” guitar, it’s not necessarily half of a full size, but rather a smaller version than normal.

 Guitar size recommendations by age